Free Printable: Low Carb & Keto Food List

 Storage Instructions

-More Keto Fat Bomb Recipes
+More Fat Bomb Recipes

-Tools To Make Fat bombs
+Tools To Make Keto Fat Bombs

-Keto Fat Bombs (CHOCOLATE)
+Keto Fat Bombs (Chocolate!)

 Instructions

-Tap on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions to start a kitchen timer.

 -